itsjoshuagraves/digitalgarden/content/_index.md

 type: docs
 ---

-# Welcome to Joshua Mauldin's Digital Garden
+# Welcome
 {{< figure src="./img/jdm.png" title="Ambigram of my initials" >}}

+Hi, it's Joshua.
+I'm a player-coach designer who puts humans first.
+I'm also writing a book on having hard conversations at work.
+Great to meet you.

 ## What is this?